Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 And flooded the islands.

-- Rivers evoked different feelings among poets, writers, artists.kov, and we will try to say in prose what a river is.
-(Children fromvechayut, give their definitions.)
+- Rivers evoked different feelings among poets, writers, and artists.kov, and we will try to say in prose what a river is.
+(Children fromthey chatter and give their definitions.)

-Let's check our definitions with what is written in the textbook.nick.
+Let's compare our definitions with what is written in the textbook.nick.

-If the definitions match, the teacher gives an excellent mark, and ifthere are sharp differences, it should be answered: why did they not pay attentionon this detail of the definition?
+If the definitions match, the teacher gives an excellent grade, and ifthere are sharp differences, the answer should be: why didn’t you pay attentionWhat about this detail of the definition?

-The river consists of a source, a channel, a mouth.
-Draw in a notebookku, using the component parts in the figure.
+A river consists of a source, bed, and mouth.
+Draw in your notebookku, using component parts in the drawing.

-One student works at the blackboard.
-It depicts a river:
+One student works at the board.
+It shows a river:

 lake